Can Pool pH Be Too High? Problems & How to Lower It

 Calculate the Dosage

-For muriatic acid, use approximately 1 quart per 10,000 gallons to lower pH by 0.2-0.3 points.
+For muriatic acid, use approximately 1 pint per 10,000 gallons to lower pH by 0.2-0.3 points (actual reduction varies based on starting alkalinity and pH levels).
 For sodium bisulfate, use about 1.5 pounds per 10,000 gallons for the same pH reduction.
 Always start with smaller amounts - you can add more, but you can't take it out.

 Application Process